flrs/predicting_the_wind/README.md

 A notebook about how to download and preprocess meteorological data from ASOS measurement stations with Python in a Jupyter notebook.
 In addition to showing how to download the data, the notebook also shows how to quickly produce a 12x24 plot with matplotlib and pandas.

-### Additional Content: Downloading ERA5 data in Python
+### Additional Content: Downloading ERA5 Data in Python
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/flrs/predicting_the_wind/master?filepath=data_acquisition%2Fdownloading_ERA5_data_in_python.ipynb) – [downloading_ERA5_data_in_python.ipynb](./data_acquisition/downloading_ERA5_data_in_python.ipynb)

 <img src="./images/temporal_wind_pattern.png" width="400px" alt="Temporal Wind Pattern"></img>